inesc-id/S-Audit/README.md

 The auditor is responsible for integrity verification.
 To do so, whenever the auditor wants to obtain integrity proofs of a file stored on the cloud, it must perform the following steps:

-1. Select a file composed of $x$ data elements (vector $[0,...,x-1]$). %, so that the cost of obtaining the proof for the $x$ elements is, at most, the price the user wants to pay for the audit.
+1. Select a file composed of *x* data elements (vector *[0,...,x-1]*).

-2. Generate a random challenge (number belonging to $Z_p$) for each of the $x$ data elements chosen, using the %\textsc{S-Audit}'s
+2. Generate a random challenge (number belonging to *Z_p*) for each of the *x* data elements chosen, using the random number generator.
-\emph{random number generator}.

-3. Issue the integrity proof request to the cloud specifying the identifiers vector ($[id_0,...,id_x]$) and the corresponding challenge vector ($[chal_0,...,chal_x]$).
+3. Issue the integrity proof request to the cloud specifying the identifiers vector (*[id_0,...,id_x]*) and the corresponding challenge vector (*[chal_0,...,chal_x]*).

-4. Upon receiving a response from the cloud with the requested integrity proof, the auditor verifies it using the %\textsc{S-Audit}'s
+4. Upon receiving a response from the cloud with the requested integrity proof, the auditor verifies it using the S-Audit's **proof verifier**.
-\emph{proof verifier} (further explained in Section \ref{archsec}).
-The auditor provides the public key $pk$ and the signature parameter $w$, alongside with the identifiers and challenges used on the integrity request, and obtains the integrity verification result.
+The auditor provides the public key *pk* and the signature parameter *w*, alongside with the identifiers and challenges used on the integrity request, and obtains the integrity verification result.
-%Using \textsc{S-Audit}'s proof verifier for performing the verification test This step corresponds to the Proof Verification step of the SW scheme (described in Section \ref{mathhomoproof}).
+This step corresponds to the Proof Verification step of the SW scheme.
-\end{itemize}

 ##### Proof Verifier

-The \emph{Proof Verifier} component allows users to verify integrity proofs, using the SW proof verification step.
+The **Proof Verifier** component allows users to verify integrity proofs, using the SW proof verification step.
-To do so, %as described in Listing \ref{proofVerAlg} the algorithm first initializes pairing with the setup parameters (\lq.param\rq\  and \lq.g\rq)% (lines 1-4)
-%MP changes to greek letter
-; applies g pairing to $\beta$ % (line 7)
-, multiplies all identifiers present in the proof with $w^{\alpha}$% (lines 10-17) , applies public key pairing to the identifier and $\alpha$ multiplication % (line 20) and verifies if both pairings obtained a match.
+To do so, the algorithm first initializes pairing with the setup parameters (.param  and .g); applies g pairing to *\beta*, multiplies all identifiers present in the proof with *w^{\alpha}*, applies public key pairing to the identifier and *\alpha* multiplication and verifies if both pairings obtained a match.
 If so, the data integrity is preserved.

 #### Cloud: Generate Integrity Proof
-\label{genproofs}

-Whenever the cloud receives an integrity proof request for a given file,
+Whenever the cloud receives an integrity proof request for a given file, it performs the following steps:
-%(as described in Section \ref{reqverproofs})
-%the cloud
-it performs the following steps:

 1. Fetch all the data and signatures of the file from the storage cloud corresponding to the identifiers specified.

-2. Fetch from the storage cloud, the pairing cryptography parameters (\lq .param\rq\ and \lq.g\rq), and the signature parameter (\lq.w\rq), of the user requested.
+2. Fetch from the storage cloud, the pairing cryptography parameters ( .param\ and .g), and the signature parameter (.w), of the user requested.

-3. Generate integrity proof, composed of: %the aggregation of signatures provided ($\beta$); and
+3. Generate integrity proof, composed of:
-%the
-aggregation of data provided ($\alpha$), by using %\textsc{S-Audit}'s the \emph{proof generator} (explained in \ref{proofgen}).
+aggregation of signatures provided (*beta*); and aggregation of data provided (*alpha*), by using S-Audit's the **proof generator**.
-The generator receives data, setup parameters (\lq.g\rq\ and \lq.param\rq), signatures, challenges, pairing cryptography parameters and the random initialization parameter related to the file; and produces the $\alpha$ and $\beta$.
+The generator receives data, setup parameters (.g\ and .param), signatures, challenges, pairing cryptography parameters and the random initialization parameter related to the file; and produces the *alpha* and *beta*.
 This step corresponds to the proof generation step of the SW scheme.

-4. Respond to %the
-requester with the integrity proof ($\alpha$ and $\beta$).
+4. Respond to requester with the integrity proof (*alpha* and *beta*).

 #####Proof Generator
 \label{proofgen}

-The \emph{Proof Generator} component is the only one that
+The **Proof Generator** component is the only one that is executed in the cloud.
-%runs
-is executed in the cloud (cf.~Figure \ref{Entities-components}).
 It allows clouds to generate integrity proofs with the files they have stored whenever an auditor requests them.
-To do so, %as described in Listing \ref{proofGenAlg} the algorithm first initializes pairing with the setup parameters%(lines 2-4) , then calculates $\alpha$ %(lines 7 to 11) and $\beta$ based on the data's blocks present in the file.
+To do so, the algorithm first initializes pairing with the setup parameters, then calculates *\alpha* and *\beta* based on the data's blocks present in the file.
-% (lines 13 to 18)
-%MP changed alpha and beta to greek letters
-%
-To simplify the deployment and to reduce the cost of
-%To reduce the cost of
-running the \emph{Proof Generator} in a cloud, we leverage recent services that implement the FaaS %, serverless computing, or lambda model \cite{fox2017status,hendrickson2016serverless}.
+To simplify the deployment and to reduce the cost of running the **Proof Generator} in a cloud, we leverage recent services that implement the FaaS %, serverless computing, or lambda model.
 The alternative would be to have a virtual machine for this purpose in a cloud compute service (e.g., Amazon EC2), but it would be costly to run it permanently in the cloud, or to store an image there to run it when necessary.
-%
 The FaaS model allows the execution of a code component (a function) in a cloud upon a certain event, in our case, the reception of a request through a REST API. % in our case.
 In this model, the users pay only for the time and resources used when the function is executed, not when it is idle.
-Therefore, it is possible to have %\textsc{S-Audit}'s the \emph{Proof Generator} component always ready to run in the cloud without costs when it is not running.
+Therefore, it is possible to have S-Audit's the **Proof Generator** component always ready to run in the cloud without costs when it is not running.

 ##Extending SCFS with S-Audit